-Meet a man named Hemant Sabnis, who knows this pressure all too well.
-He is among the 1.1 million unemployed people the U.S. Department of Labor calls “discouraged workers.”
+THEN A REAL PERSON’S EXTREME EXAMPLE: Meet a man named Hemant Sabnis, who knows this pressure all too well.
+WHICH SHE TIES INTO A STAT TO WHICH WE CAN ALL RELATEHe is among the 1.1 million unemployed people the U.S. Department of Labor calls “discouraged workers.”
 They give up searching for employment because they’re tired of failing.
-Lost in this statistic, however, is a key reason why people give up.
+THEN SHE TAKES APART THE STAT TO MAKE THE MAN’S STORY RELEVANT IN A WAY WE HAVEN’T THOUGHT OF BEFORE: Lost in this statistic, however, is a key reason why people give up.
 You see, Hemant says that during his long search for an engineering job, he would always choke during the interview.
 What worried him wasn’t losing the job, but what his father would think.
 And his dad wasn’t anywhere near the room.

-What stays in the room, and in our memory, are the harms of the choking mentality.
-A big one: we lose any rational sense and enjoyment of the task we’re performing.
+NOW SHE’S ONTO HER HARMS: What stays in the room, and in our memory, are the harms of the choking mentality.
+SUCCINCT STATEMENT OF FIRST HARM: A big one: we lose any rational sense and enjoyment of the task we’re performing.
 We forget that even a marshmallow-eating contest has its very definite sections and steps.
-The joy of the texture.
+THEN SHE TAKES THE HARM AND APPLIES IT TO THE EXAMPLE SHE HAS ALREADY OFFERED IN INTRO, SO THE SPEECH IS MORE UNITED, WHICH IS ALSO CLEVER AND CREATIVE: The joy of the texture.
 The sugary scent.
 The third-marshmallow strategy.
 Hint: it’s all about the left cheek.
-Noted sports psychologist Alan Stein calls this “playing present”: absorbing, enjoying, and growing from all that we can control.
+THEN SHE SUPPORTS IT WITH AN EXPERT QUOTENoted sports psychologist Alan Stein calls this “playing present”: absorbing, enjoying, and growing from all that we can control.

-And when we don’t?
+THEN SHE CLEARLY AND DECISIVELY MOVES TO HER SECOND HARM.
+NOTE THAT SHE NUMBERS THEM SO THE AUDIENCE CAN FOLLOW HER OUTLINE, BUT SHE DOESN’T SEEM TOO ROBOTIC IN STRUCTUREAnd when we don’t?
 Well, we experience our second harm: the useless self-criticism that choking inspires.
 We start to tell ourselves that maybe we’re not as good as we originally believed.
 We don’t take into consideration our past successes and use this single failure as proof that we’re going to continue to fail in the future.
 Not only that, but we push aside the values we can learn from our experiences, such as tools that will help us improve.
 Or the recognition of the support we have in the audience.
 Which leads us only to choke yet again, launching a cycle.
 And we all know what LANCE ARMSTRONG JOKEcycling can do—just ask Oprah.

-So let’s try swimming.
+EXAMPLE OF HER SECOND HARM: So let’s try swimming.
 Stephanie Rice, an Australian Olympic swimmer, won three gold medals during the 2008 Beijing Olympics and the 2088 Female World Swimmer of the Year Award.
 In London’s 2012 Games, she says she was so pressured to get that repeat medal and please her family … that she choked.
 It was sad enough that she let this desire and fear destroy her.
 She then came to believe that all of her previous accomplishments had been flukes.
 She retired from swimming.
 And it soon became easier to dump other goals, too.
-We needn’t be an Olympian to recognize this pattern.
+SHE MAKES EXAMPLE LESS EXTREME BY WIDENING ITS APPLICATION: We needn’t be an Olympian to recognize this pattern.
 In botching a test, or a team tryout, or a work presentation, we believe that we deserve what we got, and do even worse the next time.